xianmobilelab/TW_Keynote/README.md

 - ThoughtWorks Logo resource
 - ThoughtWorks glyph icons

-## Color Palettes
+## Setup

-I had imported all of our ThoughtWorks official color.
-You can use this commands to import this color palettes to your keynote.
+You can follow these commands below to setup your computer env easily, these command will install color palettes and fonts automatically

 ```
 chmod u+x ./setup_script
 ./setup_script
 ```

+## Color Palettes

-After that you will found this color palettes in your keynote.
+You could find these color palettes in your keynote.
+It include ThoughtWorks official color palettes and so on.

 ![Keynote Color Palettes](/Color_Palettes/TW_color_palettes.png)
 ![Morandi Color Palettes](/Color_Palettes/Morandi_color_palettes.png)